rjlmacfarlane/friends-list/README.md

 # Friend List Project

-This contact list app was created as a refresher exercise in Ruby on Rails, and to gain experience deploying to Heroku.
-As such, very little attention is given to stylistic details, as the primary focus here is to sharpen my understanding of Active Record and other core Rails functionality.
-The app contains the following features:
+This contact list app was created as a refresher exercise in Ruby on Rails.
+The primary focus is to sharpen my understanding of Active Record and other core Rails functionality, with less emphasis on style for the time being.

 ## Features